 This action-oriented handbook offers a compass for policymakers:

-(1) Why there is "techlash"
+(1) Why the "techlash"

 (2) Risks of internet centralization